Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Introduction

-The main contribution of this paper is a novel method for the optimal control of unknown dynamical systems with probabilistic performance guarantees based on input-output measurements.
-We utilize PMCMC methods to draw samples from the joint posterior distribution of the dynamics and the state.
-By employing a scenario point of view, these samples allow us to analyze the closed-loop performance under an arbitrary fixed control law.
-Based on this analysis, we propose a scenario optimal control problem (OCP), whose solution we prove to exhibit constraint satisfaction guarantees.
+The main contribution of this paper is a novel method for the optimal control of unknown systems based on input-output measurements with probabilistic performance guarantees.
+In order to quantify uncertainties, which is crucial for deriving formal guarantees, we employ a Bayesian approach and formulate a prior over the unknown dynamics and the system trajectory in state-space representation.
+Since for practical applicability, the prior must be updated based on input-output measurements, but the corresponding posterior distribution is analytically intractable, we utilize particle Markov chain Monte Carlo (PMCMC) methods \cite{andrieu2010} to draw samples from this distribution.
+While similar approaches are proposed, among others, in \cite{frigola2013}, \cite{tobar2015}, and \cite{svensson2017} for system identification, this fundamental idea has not yet been exploited for control.
+By employing a scenario point of view \cite{garatti2022}, the resulting samples from the posterior distribution over future system trajectories allow us to analyze the closed-loop performance under an arbitrary fixed control law.
+Based on this idea, we propose a scenario optimal control problem (OCP), whose solution we prove to exhibit performance and constraint satisfaction guarantees.
 The straightforward applicability and flexibility of the proposed method are demonstrated through simulations.

 The remainder of this paper is structured as follows.
-After defining the problem setting in Section \ref{sec:problem_formulation}, Section \ref{sec:state_dynamics_estimation} briefly reviews PMCMC methods.
-Section \ref{sec:control} describes how the obtained samples can be used to provide formal guarantees for existing control laws and presents a sample-based OCP formulation and guarantees for its solution.
-The proposed method is numerically evaluated in Section \ref{sec:simulation}, followed by some concluding remarks in Section \ref{sec:conclusion}.
+After defining the problem in Sec.~\ref{sec:problem_formulation}, Sec.~\ref{sec:state_dynamics_estimation} briefly reviews PMCMC methods.
+Sec.~\ref{sec:control} describes how the obtained samples can be used to provide formal guarantees for existing control laws and presents a sample-based OCP formulation and guarantees for its solution.
+The proposed method is numerically evaluated in Sec.~\ref{sec:simulation}, followed by some concluding remarks in Sec.~\ref{sec:conclusion}.